Day Trading Restrictions on US Stocks

 Check with your individual broker on day trading restrictions.

 Preventing Day Trading

-If a trader is classified as a pattern day trader according to the SEC definition (or by a broker's discretion), and the trader does not have the required $25,000 equity balance in their account, then they will be prevented from making further day trades until the equity balance in the account is brought above $25,000.
+If a trader is classified as a pattern day trader according to the SEC definition or by a broker's discretion and the trader does not have the required $25,000 equity balance in their account, they will be prevented from making further day trades until the equity balance in the account is increased to $25,000.

 Day traders are only required to have the $25,000 balance on the days that they day trade.